phoeniX-Digital-Design/.github/profile/README.md

 ===============
 <div align="justify">

-Welcome to **phoeniX**, an organization dedicated to advancing the field of computer architecture, digital design, and CPU design.
+Welcome to **phoeniX**, an organization dedicated to advancing the field of computer architecture, digital design, and microprocessor design.
 Based at the Iran University of Science and Technology, [Electronics Research Center](http://erc.iust.ac.ir/), we are a team of researchers committed to driving innovation in these domains.
 </div>